nussjustin/feature/README.md

 func main() {
 	var set feature.FlagSet

-	myFeature := set.Bool("my-feature", false, "some new feature")
+	myFeature := set.Bool("my-feature", "some new feature", false)

 	// Enable the feature for our context ctx := set.Context(context.Background(),